Unity-Technologies/ml-agents/docs/Reinforcement-Learning-in-Unity.md

 * The scene must include at least one **External** brain.
 * The Academy must reset the scene to a valid starting point for each episode of training.
 * A training episode must have a definite end — either using `Max Steps` or by each agent setting itself to `done`.

-## Types of Training Scenarios

-With the Unity ML Agents SDK, you can create a variety of different kinds of training scenarios, depending on how you connect agents, brains, and rewards.
-For those new to training intelligent agents, here are a few examples that can serve as inspiration:

-* **Single-Agent** — A single agent linked to a single brain.
-This is the traditional way of training an agent.
-An example is any single-player game, such as Chicken.
-[Video Link](https://www.youtube.com/watch?v=fiQsmdwEGT8&feature=youtu.be).

-* **Simultaneous Single-Agent** — Multiple independent agents with independent reward functions linked to a single brain.
-This parallelized version of the traditional training scenario can speed-up and stabilize the training process.
-An example of this scenario is training a dozen robot-arms to each open a door simultaneously.
-[Video Link](https://www.youtube.com/watch?v=fq0JBaiCYNA).

-* **Adversarial Self-Play** — Two interacting agents with inverse reward functions linked to a single brain.
-In two-player games, adversarial self-play can allow an agent to become increasingly more skilled, while always having the perfectly matched opponent: itself.
-This was the strategy employed when training AlphaGo, and more recently used by OpenAI to train a human-beating 1v1 Dota 2 agent.

-* **Cooperative Multi-Agent** — Multiple interacting agents with a shared reward function linked to either a single or multiple different brains.
-In this scenario, all agents must work together to accomplish a task than couldn’t be done alone.
-Examples include environments where each agent only has access to partial information, which needs to be shared in order to accomplish the task or  collaboratively solve a puzzle.

-* **Competitive Multi-Agent** — Multiple interacting agents with inverse reward functions linked either to a single brain or to multiple, different brains.
-In this scenario, agents must compete with one another to either win a competition, or obtain some limited set of resources.
-All team sports fall into this scenario.

-* **Ecosystem** — Multiple interacting agents with independent reward functions linked to the same or different brains.
-This scenario can be thought of as creating a small world in which animals with different goals all interact, such as a savanna in which there might be zebras, elephants, and giraffes, or an autonomous driving simulation within an urban environment.

-## Alternate Learning schemes

-ML Agents supports the following alternate learning schemes:

-* **Curriculum Learning** — It is often difficult for agents to learn a complex task at the beginning of the training process.
-Curriculum learning is the process of gradually increasing the difficulty of a task to allow more efficient learning.
-ML Agents supports setting custom environment parameters every time the environment is reset.
-This allows elements of the environment related to difficulty or complexity to be dynamically adjusted based on training progress.
-See [Curriculum Learning](Curriculum-Training.md) for more information.

-* **Imitation Learning** — It is often more intuitive to simply demonstrate the behavior you want an agent to perform, rather than attempting to have it learn via trial-and-error methods.
-Imitation learning provides the ability to record all state/action/reward information for use in supervised learning scenarios.
-You can provide demonstrations of how an agent should behave in an environment and then utilize those demonstrations to train an agent in either a standalone fashion, or as a first-step in a reinforcement learning process.
-Imitation Learning will be available in a future version of ML Agents.
-See [Imitation Learning](Imitation-Learning.md) for more information.